appium/appium/packages/appium/docs/en/guides/security.md

 |`record_audio`|Allow recording of host machine audio inputs|XCUITest|
 |`execute_driver_script`| Allows to send a request which has multiple Appium commands.|Execute Driver Plugin|

+## Driver-scope security

+Since Appium server version 2.12.3 there is a possibility to prefix each feature name with the corresponding automationName where it is going to be applied.
+For example, if you provide the following features to allow:
+`uiautomator2:adb_shell,xcuitest:get_server_logs,*:record_audio`, then the `adb_shell` would only be allowed for the UiAutomator2 driver, `get_server` - for the XCUITest driver and the `record_audio` one - for all installed drivers.
+Feature names provided without explicit automation name prefix are equivalent to these having the `*:` prefix.
+The same feature naming rule applies to the list of denied features.

 ## Examples

 To turn on the `get_server_logs` feature for my Appium server, I could start it like this: